helliany/takeoff-staff/README.md

 ## Available Scripts

-In the project directory, you can run:
+To test all functionality in the project directory you can run:

 ### `yarn install`
 Installs all dependencies